superkor/TIC_Software_Challenge_S25/turtlebot4_sim_docker/README.md

 ### 1. Download the Pre-Built Docker Image

 The Dockerfile has been provided for you already.
-You can build it using the following command while within this folder (use: "cd turtlebot4_sim_docker" to navigate inside):
+You can build it using the following command while within this folder (use: "cd turtlebot4_sim_docker" to navigate into this folder from your main repository):

 ```bash
 sudo docker build -t turtlebot4_test:latest .